I had the full saga of the

 Eventually, all the coows were safely housed in their warm-winter quarters again, sanity had reared its familiar head, Sir's heart had stopped beating at 300bpm and nice cup of tea was had by all.

-As I said earlier, I wasn't there.
-I have no snaps of The Saga of the Coows.
+The Saga of the Coows.
 So you'll have to put up with these; Dad Crofter playing with the metal things to keep the beast from straying.
 And, Sir Crofter wondering what happened

 No comments: